rivergrove/monster-database/README.md

 # monster-database
-Database construction in postgresql as prep for creating monster-db.com
+Database construction in postgresql as prep for creating monster-db.com.

+All files are described in comments at the top.